-In 2010, when Mary Jo retired and move back to Nebraska, Sylvia Moore became the Director of Tuba City Humane Society.
+In 2010, when Mary Jo retired and moved back to Nebraska, Sylvia Moore became the Director of Tuba City Humane Society.

 Sylvia’s years as the Director of Tuba City Humane Society have included lots of hard work and many accomplishments.
-Below are a few highlights, with more information to come.
+Below are a few highlights.

 2012 was a banner year for TCHS!
 We rescued 174 dogs, a few cats and a few horses, more than twice as many as last year.
 20 dogs and cats were humanely euthanized because of untreatable illnesses or injuries.
 All our rescues continue to go to Noah’s Ark Pet Adoptions in Glendale, Az.
 All rescues are physically in perfect condition when they go to Glendale and are quickly adopted to their forever homes.
 In 2012, we took animals to Noah’s Ark almost every week.
 Through Dr. Holgate’s veterinary services, we spayed and neutered 422 animals in 2012.
 Thank you for your support!!
 We could not do it without you!

 On Dec.
 13, 2013 Best Friends Animal Society in Kanab, Utah, contacted the Tuba City Humane Society stating that Blue Buffalo wanted to send 2 Swift semi trucks with 64,647lbs. of dog food.
 Best Friends also sent a truck from Kanab with 4 pallets of Purina dog food & 5 pallets of Nutri-Cal supplement.
-The total was estimated to be around $163,000.00.
+The total value of this donation was estimated to be around $163,000.00.